Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Prerequisites

+Clone the [delegated staking](https://github.com/zilliqa/delegated_staking) repository or pull the `main` branch if you have already cloned it.

 To deploy and interact with staking contracts via the CLI, use the provided Forge scripts.
-Follow these steps before proceeding:
+Follow these steps before proceeding with the deployment:

 1. **Install Foundry**:
    Follow the official [link](https://book.getfoundry.sh/getting-started/installation) for foundry installation.